Edit here your fullwidth image

 when the actress gave her wedding vows to the Prince.

-When Hitchcock tried to engage his favourite actress again in 1962 for the leading role in "Marnie" and fierce protests shook the principality, she finally turned it down.
-Bravely and tearfully,
+When Hitchcock tried to engage his favourite actress again in 1962 for the leading role in "Marnie" and fierce protests shook the principality, she finally turned it down and set an end to her

-Her new role, which she filled with charity and jet-setting events as well as being the mother of three children - Princess Caroline, Prince Albert and Princess Stéphanie - made her popular
+Her new role, which she filled with charity and official events as well as being the mother of three children - Princess Caroline, Prince Albert and Princess Stéphanie - made her popular beyond

 In September 1982, Gracia Patricia, together with her 17-year-old daughter Stéphanie, was on her way back in a Rover 3500 to the city of Monaco from her French summer residence Roc Agel.
 In her

 former life as actress Grace Kelly, the princess had already raced down the route once, accident-free, in the film "To Catch a Thief".